vygr/ChrysaLisp/STATUS.md

 Editor saves/loads the 10 macros to the users Editor state file.

+Collections now has a generic `tree-save` and `tree-load` system.
+Lists, Maps and Sets can now be elements of the tree.

 ------

 Reminder of how to bridge Lisp subnets over ChrysaLib hubs !